floriangardin/harmonics/system/compo_system_prompt.md

 #### Melody
 - Balance stepwise motion and leaps in melody.
 - Avoid repetitive rhythms for more than 2 bars.
+- Use accompaniment voices as instruments, don't hesitate to use several instruments for an accompaniment.
 - Use sixteenth notes, eighth notes, quarter notes, half notes, whole notes, n-uplets, and syncopation for expressiveness.
+- Sometimes use thirty second notes for trills.
 - Use passing and neighbor tones for expressiveness.
 - Use ornaments when appropriate.
 - Rests are very important to make the music breathe.
 (Use `R` or `r` for rests)
+- Prefer using several accompaniments line rather than several melodic lines except if you want to achieve something specific.
+- Use one melodic line for the **real** melody (Usually V1).
+Use complex accompaniment to support it.

 #### Harmony
 - Avoid overusing I-IV-V; incorporate secondary dominants, modal interchange, borrowed chords, inversions, and alterations.